LPDI-EPFL/caffeine-multi-state-design/README.md

 [1] Scheller L. et al. _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, 2025
 [2] Hallen M. & Donald B.R., _"COMETS (Constrained Optimization of Multistate Energies by Tree Search): A provable and efficient protein design algorithm to optimize binding affinity and specificity with respect to sequence."_ Journal of Computational Biology 23.5 (2016): 311-321.

-Developed as part of the study _"Humanized Caffeine-Inducible Systems for Controlling Cellular Functions"_, `varCOMETS` is a protein design framework based on the COMETS algorithm, optimized for engineering multistate-specific protein-protein interactions.
-This implementation was used to design **caffeine-inducible nanobody heterodimers** with minimized off-target homodimerization, enabling precise control of cellular signaling in synthetic biology applications.